AshuraStrike/plugin-manager-OBS/README.md

 ## Features

 * Manage your plugins in your OBS folder
-* Add and remove plugins to your liking
+* Add and remove plugins
 * Update or switch plugin versions in just a few clicks
 * Multiple OBS folders can be tracked
 * Drag and drop files to add them to your plugins folder

 ## Installation

-1. Download the lastest zip file from [releases]
+1. Download the lastest zip file here [releases]

-1. Currently we only provide a zip/portable application so...
-Unpack the zip contents on a folder of your liking, optionally create a shortcut on your desktop
+1. Unpack the zip contents in a folder of your choosing, optionally create a shortcut for the exe file on your desktop

 1. The app will require you to have .net core 7 runtime, Don't have it?
 No worries, the app will send you to a link where you can download it